 - Check what amenities the campsite has.
 Many places have potable water, kitchen facilities, bathrooms, and picnic tables.

-It may be that what you want is to relax with a book or play slots at Wild Jackpots Casino.
+It may be that what you want is to relax with a book.
 Activities don’t mean you need to break a sweat.

 Whether you want to relax or be active, remember to be flexible.
 Check the weather while planning to ensure your activities are the right ones.